factorial-io/phabalicious/docs/scripts.md

 ## Task-related scripts

-You can add scripts to the `common`-section, which will called for any host.
+You can add scripts to the `common`-section, which will be called for any host.
 You can differentiate by task-name and host-type, e.g. create a script which gets called for the task `deploy` and type `dev`.

 You can even run scripts before or after a task is executed.
 Append the task with `Prepare` or `Finished`.